-I've been counselling in Exeter for 10 years now.
+I've been counselling in Exeter for 11 years now.
 I run a successful private practice located on Southernhay East, in the heart of Exeter.
 I work with adults, couples and young people from the age of 16.
-I am a fully qualified and insured Intergrative counsellor.
+I have a degree in Intergrative counselling and am accredited with the BACP.
 I also have experience working for a domestic violence charity in Exeter as well as work in secondary schools and most recently as a lecturer for the University of Worcester.

 I love to laugh and find that humour can be really helpful in therapy.

-I am a big fan of nature, I love festivals and have a beautiful labrador called Star.
+I am a big fan of nature, I love festivals and have a beautiful black labrador.
 I regularly practice yoga and meditation and enjoy the space and peace these things bring to my life.

 I feel passionate about working in a professional, safe and ethical way whilst being warm and human.